Kelvym115/Backrooms/README.md

 - Backrooms with procedurally generated rooms;
 - Hunger and thirst system (with collectible items);
 - Mysteries and secrets to be discovered, as well as passages to other levels of the Backrooms;

+**TO DO**

+- Create at least 15 more generic zones;
+- Create at least 5 more special zones;
+- Set ranges of coordinates with spam of the same specific zone for expansion;
+- Finish the house texturing and furnituring;
+- Create enemies to the level 0;
+- Create items to collect;

+- Create Level 1;